Merneith: Biography

 At Abydos, the tomb belonging to Merneith was found in an area associated with other pharaohs of the first dynasty, Umm el-Qa'ab.
 Two stelae made of stone, identifying the tomb as hers, were found at the site.

-In 1900 Flinders Petrie discovered Merneith’s tomb and, because of its nature, believed it belonged to a previously unknown pharaoh.
+In 1900, Flinders Petrie discovered Merneith's tomb and, because of its nature, believed it belonged to a previously unknown pharaoh.
 The tomb was excavated and was shown to contain a large underground chamber, lined with mud bricks, which was surrounded by rows of small satellite burials, with at least 40 subsidiary graves for servants.

 The servants were thought to assist the ruler in the afterlife.
 The burial of servants with a ruler was a consistent practice in the tombs of the early first dynasty pharaohs.
 Large numbers of sacrificial assets were buried in her tomb complex as well, which is another honor afforded to pharaohs that provided the ruler with powerful animals for eternal life.
 This first dynasty burial complex was very important in the Egyptian religious tradition and its importance grew as the culture endured.

 Inside her tomb archaeologists discovered a funerary boat that would allow her to travel with the sun deity in the afterlife.

 Abydos was the site of many ancient temples, including Umm el-Qa'ab, the royal necropolis, where early pharaohs were entombed.
 These tombs began to be seen as extremely significant burials and in later times it became desirable to be buried in the area, leading to the growth of the town's importance as a cult site.

+Saqqara

 At Saqqara, Merneith's tomb exhibits features that possibly preview the builders of the Third Dynasty.
 Concealed within the normal rectangular palace façade mastaba of Merneith's tomb at Saqqara is the base of a stepped structure, a juxtaposition of two different methods of building.
 It is perhaps indicative of the fusion of northern and southern styles that was to lead, ultimately, to the Step Pyramid of Djoser, or influenced the design of the Third Dynasty structure.